 “Start small, grow what you like to eat, and learn as you go.”

 Sound advice from Chad Kile, Wildsight Kimberley/Cranbrook’s sustainability coordinator.
 In ways big and small, this branch encourages local food sustainability from the ground up.
-The hope for the branch, says Chad, is to put a local food economy back in the hands of the community.
+The hope for the branch, says Chad, is to encourage a local food economy.
 This desire was brought into sharp focus during the COVID-19 pandemic, pushing the branch to develop their local food security programs even further over this past year.

 “Our dependence on the industrial global food system has been a concern for many over the past decades, as we become more and more reliant on food grown hundreds or even thousands of kilometres away,” says Chad.
 “Some 95% of food consumed in Kimberley is produced somewhere else.
 The range of shortages associated with the COVID-19 pandemic made all of us more aware of the vulnerabilities of our current food supply.
 With this increased dependence has come a loss of communal knowledge about growing.
 A vibrant local food economy addresses both these issues, by providing the knowledge and resources people need to grow their own food, as well as establishing a sustainable local food economy for commercial growers.”